jnsoo123/quick_login/README.md

 :current_sign_in_at, :last_sign_in_at, :created_at, :updated_at]
 ```

-But you can add `show_fields` parameter to display the fields you wanted.
+But you can customize the fields by adding the `show_fields` parameter to display the fields you wanted.

 ```erb
 <html>